 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

-I only use WordPress’ own analytics, which is anonymised.
+I use analytics from WordPress and Jetpack, which is anonymised.
 I do not receive identifiable information about who has viewed my site.

 Who we share your data with